kathlet/kathlet.github.io/_portfolio/project-3-html-data-viewer.md

 collection: portfolio
 ---

-Created a python tool that will take flight data for a specific datalog and output a html that allows easy analysis of hte flight data with interactive plots.
+Created a python tool that will take flight data for a specific datalog and output a html that allows easy analysis of the flight data with interactive plots.
 The attitude and flight path is updated live based on the cursor location.

+In this format, the flight data can be quickly looked at for initial analysis.
+The data is zoomed into the main flight window, determined by the initial increase in velocity from the flight data.

+An example of the HTML viewer is shown below, data is from a flight test on a Viper Scout.
+The buttons 'Toggle Map' and 'Attitude Indicator' toggle the visibility of an attitude indicator and a flight path which updates based on the cursor location on the flight data.
+Additionally, the sattelite count, framelosses, and RSSI is shown at the top of the document.

 ### Interactive Flight Data